India sex assault case spotlights powerful predators

-NEW DELHI, Nov 28 (Thomson Reuters Foundation) - The man at the center of a sexual assault scandal that has whipped India’s media into a frenzy is no average Joe.
+NEW DELHI, Nov 28 (Thomson Reuters Foundation) - The man at the centre of a sexual assault scandal that has whipped India’s media into a frenzy is no average Joe.

 Tarun Tejpal is one of India’s most powerful journalists, and accusations that he sexually assaulted a colleague have uncovered what lawyers say is an often buried truth - such violence is common in the highest echelons of society.